warotm/warotm/README.md

 Introduction
 ------------

-I'm Data Engineer using AI/ML aiming to automate all-exist repetitive tasks in order to save humanities from boredom.
+I'm Data Engineer who use artificial intelligence and machine learning to automate and enhance various data-related tasks in ETL process.

-Applying technologies to solve unnatural data-related problems with limited time and resources is my expertise.

-Python programming, Google Cloud Platform, Architecture design and Software/Service evaluation are my outstanding skills.
+Python programming, Google Cloud Platform architecture design and understanding in both technical and business terms are my outstanding skills.

 Career Objective
 ----------------

-I'm very new to Australian working cultures.
+I'm new to Australian working cultures.
 So, I'm looking forward to find an interesting position to learn them at here, Adelaide.

 If you think my skills are usable for your team in some ways, don't hesitate to contact me.